Continuous-wave laser absorption spectroscopy of the Thorium-229 nucleus

 \subsection{Absorption measurements}

 In a new approach that is enabled by the narrow-linewidth CW laser, the transmission through the crystal is measured to record the absorption spectrum of the Th-229 nuclei.
 In contrast to fluorescence, this measurement can be performed continuously because the nuclear ground state population is not depleted significantly and therefore the absorbed VUV laser power is approximately time-independent.
 The first absorption spectra shown in Fig.~\ref{fig:measurements}c are recorded with the 1187\,nm laser phase locked to the frequency comb mode, and the PMT current is measured with a picoammeter.
-The transmitted power is measured differentially and the absorption is calculated as $(I_0-I)/I_0$ where $I$ is the detected laser intensity on-resonance and $I_0$ is the detected intensity off-resonance.
+The transmitted power is measured differentially and the absorption is calculated as $(I_0-I)/I_0$ where $I$ is the detected laser intensity on-resonance and $I_0$ is the detected intensity 2\,MHz detuned off-resonance.
 This differential detection eliminates the influence of slow laser power fluctuations on the signal.
-A stepwise frequency shift with an amplitude of 2\,MHz and a period of 4\,s is used.
+A period of 4\,s is used for alternating between the two frequencies.
 This measurement cycle is determined by the picoammeter readout.
 Each data point is averaged over 320\,s.
-For the data shown in Fig.~\ref{fig:measurements}, the recording time in absorption typically is 5 times shorter than in fluorescence.\\ \\ For a simple estimate of the expected photon absorption probability, we calculate $\rho l \lambda^2 \Gamma_{eg}/(6\pi\Delta\nu)$ \cite{Wense2020}, where $\rho$ is the Th concentration, $l$ the crystal length, $\lambda$ the nuclear transition wavelength and $\Gamma_{eg}/ \Delta\omega$ is the ratio of the partial decay rate ($\Gamma_{eg} \approx 2\pi\times 70\, {\rm \mu Hz} \times |C_{I_gm_g1q}^{I_em_e}|^2$, where $C_{I_gm_g1q}^{I_em_e}$ are Clebsch-Gordan coefficients, ranging between $\sqrt{1/15}-\sqrt{2/3}$) and $\Delta \omega \approx 2\pi \times 400$\,kHz is the broadened linewidth in the crystal.
-Taking $\rho l\approx 3 \times 10^{22}~{\rm 1/m^2}$, the estimate of the absorption probability is of $0.006\, \Gamma_{eg}/\Gamma$, which is in reasonable agreement with the observed relative absorption if we take into account the distribution of thorium nuclei over different doping sites.
+For the data shown in Fig.~\ref{fig:measurements}, the recording time in absorption typically is 5 times shorter than in fluorescence.